-NFC, or Near Field Communication, is a type of technology that allows wireless communication between devices that are a few centimetres apart.
-It doesn’t require an Internet connection, and instead uses microchips to transmit data via shortwave radio frequencies.
+NFC is the technology that allows wireless communication between devices that are a few centimetres apart.
+It doesn’t require an Internet connection and instead uses microchips to transmit data via shortwave radio frequencies.

 When one NFC-enabled device is close enough to another NFC device, a connection can be established and data shared between them.
-For example, when you tap your credit card on a contactless card reader or when you use a transport card to catch a train or bus.
+For example, this happens when you tap your credit card on a payment terminal to make a contactless payment or when you use a transport card to catch a train or bus.
 In both these cases, the card communicates data to the reader to initiate and complete the transaction using NFC technology.

 Contactless mobile payments